 Metrolink Special Rams Football Train 763X from Laguna Niguel at Norwalk.

-While I was shooting the Metrolink train, this BNSF freight snuck by me so I only got a tail end view.
+While I was photographing the Metrolink train, this BNSF freight snuck by me so I only managed a tail view.

 Pacific Surfliner 1567.

-BNSF 7928 West.
-From here I went trackside to wait for Metrolink 662 from Los Angeles.
+BNSF 7928 West, after which I went trackside to wait for Metrolink 662 from Los Angeles.

 BNSF 7772 East.
-I took Metrolink 662 down to Oceanside but was warned by my conductor that this trainset was out of service once we arrived there.
-Once we did, I helped the crew keep the waiting passengers off the now dead train set.
-I went over to Burger King and while ordering, I heard "Mr Chris!"
-I turned around and sitting there on a booth was one of my kids from Heninger along with his family.
-The dead train left and I took my hamburger over to Track 2 to eat it there.
+I rode Metrolink 662 to Oceanside but was warned by my conductor that this trainset was being taken out of service once we arrived.
+I helped the crew keep the waiting passengers off the now-dead trainset then went over to Burger King and while ordering, I heard "Mr. Chris!" and turned around to see one of my students from Heninger Elementary School sitting at a booth with his family.
+The dead train left and I took my hamburger over to Track 2.

-Pacific Surfliner 777 came in and would wait for the new Metrolink 665 to arrive back into the station.
-A few minutes later here came 665 and I was shocked by the consist of this train.
+Pacific Surfliner 777 arrived and would wait for the new Metrolink 665 to arrive back at the station.
+A few minutes later here came 665 and I was shocked by it consist.

-Metrolink 665 had a cab car leading then a coach, an engine then a second cab car, three more coaches and a second engine.
+Metrolink 665 had a cab car leading then a coach, a locomotive, then a second cab car, three more coaches and a second locomotive.

-The funkiest Metrolink train I have ridden, Metrolink 665.
-I took this train and rode it back to Santa Ana, ending another railfanning adventure.
+The oddest Metrolink train I had seen and I rode it back to Santa Ana, ending another railfanning adventure.